awslabs/amazon-s3-find-and-forget/docs/UPGRADE_GUIDE.md

 Prior to v0.24, the Deletion Queue was synchronously processed on Job Creation and stored in DynamoDB.
-As a result, the job API provided the full queue for a given job in the `DeletionQueueItems` property and there was a limit of ~375KB on the queue size for each individual Job (if the size for a given job would have exceeded the allowed space, the `DeletionQueueItemsSkipped` property would have been set to `true` and it would have been necessary to run one or more deletion jobs, upon completion, to process the whole queue).
+As a result, the job API provided the full queue for a given job in the `DeletionQueueItems` property and there was a limit of ~375KB on the queue size for each individual Job.
+If the size for a given job would have exceeded the allowed space, the `DeletionQueueItemsSkipped` property would have been set to `true` and it would have been necessary to run one or more deletion jobs, upon completion, to process the whole queue.

 Starting from v0.24, the queue is processed asynchronously after job creation and is stored in S3 in order to remove the queue limit.
 As a result: